 North Pole, Alaska celebrates Christmas every day of the year.
 Located about 14 miles from Fairbanks, it is one of the most novel and picturesque towns in Alaska.

-The town displays their holiday decorations year round.
+The town displays its holiday decorations year-round.
 The street lights have candy cane stripes on them and there is a Christmas store to browse in.
 There is a huge statue of the town’s most famous resident, Santa Claus himself.

 North Pole, Alaska is definitely worth a stop and one of the cutest towns in Alaska.